allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

       mainText: |-
         A days catch near Fort Myers Fla.
     - id: 839a
+      mainText: |-
+        Dear George!
+As this is the only May I can send you a mess of fish, accept them.
+Hope you will enjoy eating them as we did catching them.
+How was Labor Day?
+Hope you did not get in
+    - id: 839a2
       postmark: |-
         Mrs Geo Stunting 801, 5th Cherry St San Antonio Texas
       mainText: |-